ctm/Bataan-Memorial-Death-March/README.md

 is probably doable for anyone who has already run a marathon or two, although the times, distances and weight should probably be lessened.

+## Base building

+In previous years, my BMDM training has begun in mid November.
+I was not happy with my performance in 2017, so this year I started doing Wednesday pack runs in late August.
+I also stopped tapering and taking recovery days after my August through November races.

 ## Non-pack Days

 During the week I do slow runs from my house out to Albuquerque Academy,